dmolina/ml_python_course_short/presentation/presentation.md

 ### Parts

-1. Example Dataset.

-2. Grouping groups of datasets.

-3. Automatic Grouping.
+1. Model for Unsupervised Learning.

+2. Extracting information by clustering.

+3. Tackle a Real Problem.

+4. Association Rules.

 2. Visualization of centroids.